rankirokz-prog/shubhdin/localization/SHUBHDIN-LANGUAGE-BIBLE.md

 # SHUBHDIN LANGUAGE BIBLE
 ### The localization constitution for all Shubh Din content
-**Version 1.9 · Created on Fable 5 · Status: GOVERNING DOCUMENT — read before any localization work** **v1.1 changelog:** Hindi Love report scored 9.4–9.6/10 (up from 8.2).
+**Version 2.1 · Created on Fable 5 · Status: GOVERNING DOCUMENT — read before any localization work** **v1.1 changelog:** Hindi Love report scored 9.4–9.6/10 (up from 8.2).
 Added §H5 rulings and §10 Indic typography law.
+**v2.1 changelog:** §15 added — every report must pass `node test-reports.js`, which executes the real page script in every language.
+Data-level checks are insufficient.
+**v2.0 changelog:** §13 refined (mantra label follows report language) and §14.1 added — the audit must catch FIELD-REFERENCE ternaries, not just quoted literals.
 **v1.9 changelog:** §12 extended — engine ARRAY data indexed by [LANG] is a fourth source of text and a crash risk, not just a translation gap.
 **v1.8 changelog:** Fallback chain CHANGED to lang→en→hi (§1.4 rationale) and §14 stale-file detection added, after a stale content file rendered a Telugu report in Hindi.
 **v1.7 changelog:** §13 — mantras and their deity labels are never localized (native-reviewer ruling).